Financial

 Connecticut Senior Property Tax Relief: 65+ Guide

-A Connecticut homeowner who is 65 or older and on a modest income can knock up to $1,250 off their yearly property tax bill through a state-funded credit.
+A Connecticut homeowner who is 65 or older, or totally disabled at any age, can knock up to $1,250 off their yearly property tax bill through a state-funded credit.

 financial